Saban says to give up controlling stake in Israel's Partner Communications

-JERUSALEM (Reuters) - U.S.-Israeli media magnate Haim Saban on Monday said he would give up his controlling stake in Israeli mobile phone operator Partner Communications (PTNR.TA) after failing to secure better terms on a loan that he used to pay for the stake.
+JERUSALEM (Reuters) - U.S.-Israeli media magnate Haim Saban on Monday said he would give up control in Israeli mobile phone operator Partner Communications (PTNR.TA) after failing to secure better terms on a loan he used to pay for the stake.

 Saban bought a 30% stake in Partner, Israel’s second-largest mobile operator, from Scailex in 2013 using a $300 million loan from Hong Kong conglomerate Hutchison Whampoa (0215.HK).

-Repayment is due in January 2020 and Saban had used his holdings in Partner, Israel’s second largest mobile phone operator, as collateral for the loan.
+Repayment is due in January 2020 and Saban had used his holdings in Partner as collateral for the loan.

 In a filing with the U.S. securities regulator, Saban said his company, SB Israel Telecom, had been in discussions with debt owners regarding the loan’s terms.